 The park also features a basketball ring, bench seating, open-air performance areas, and stereo music.

-Events designed for young people are held here throughout the year, many of them are free.
+Events designed for young people are held here throughout the year, and many of them are free.

 Western Beach